-Thad Kodish is Managing Principal of Fish & Richardson’s Atlanta Office.
-In addition, Mr. Kodish is a patent trial lawyer and leads cases in venues across the United States, including the Eastern District of Texas, the Northern District of California, and the Northern District of Georgia.
-An experienced courtroom lawyer, Mr. Kodish has first-chaired for some of the firm’s largest clients, including at Markman and at the Federal Circuit Court of Appeals, and is otherwise on the front lines of his cases.
+Thad Kodish is the managing principal of the Atlanta office of Fish & Richardson P.C.
+In addition, Mr. Kodish is a patent trial lawyer and leads cases in venues across the U.S. An experienced courtroom lawyer, Mr. Kodish has first-chaired for some of the firm’s largest clients, including at Markman hearings and at the Federal Circuit.

-Recently, Mr. Kodish’s successful argument at the Federal Circuit in Shaw Industries Group Inc. v.
+Mr. Kodish’s successful argument at the Federal Circuit in Shaw Industries Group Inc. v.
 Automated Creel Systems Inc., has been hailed by Law 360 as one of the “Top AIA-Related Decisions of 2016” and the “Top Patent Cases of 2016.”
-The holding in Shaw that limits the scope of estoppel stemming from IPR proceedings, has already been widely cited by the Federal Circuit and numerous Federal District Courts, and many commentators predict it will have far-ranging impact in patent litigation for years to come.
+The holding in Shaw that limits the scope of estoppel stemming from IPR proceedings, has been widely cited by the Federal Circuit and numerous U.S. district courts.

 His cases span a wide range of electrical, computer software, chemical and mechanical technologies, microprocessors, Ethernet and wireless network communications, operating system software, product activation software, telecommunications systems, computer storage devices, point-of-sale software and hardware, computer-aided design, wearable software and hardware, as well as textile and laminate flooring technologies.